fazelucq1/daily-hub/README.md

 # 🌟 Daily Hub

 **Daily Hub** is a lightweight and modern dashboard that brings weather and news directly to your screen, making it perfect for in-home displays or as a daily companion on your computer.
-Built with Python, it offers a smooth and visually appealing experience, with real-time updates and elegant formatting using the `rich` library.

 ## 🚀 Key Features

 - **🌤️ Real-Time Weather**: Get the latest weather information for your city with data from OpenWeatherMap.
 - **📰 Fresh News**: Stay updated with the latest news from your country, powered by NewsAPI.
-- **🎨 Modern Design**: A clean and responsive interface, formatted beautifully in the terminal using `rich`.
 - **⚡ Automatic Updates**: Data is fetched and displayed automatically, with no need for manual refreshes.
 - **🔧 Easy to Set Up**: Just clone the repository, install dependencies, and you're ready to go!